AdobeDocs/commerce-webapi/src/pages/get-started/api-security.md

 <InlineAlert variant="info" slots="text"/>

-The data (request time and the identifier) will be temporarily stored in the redis.
-In the case of a non-registered user, the identifier will be his external IP address, and his user ID in the case of a registered user ID.
+The data (the request time and the identifier) is temporarily stored in Redis.
+Registered users are identified by their user ID.
+Non-registered users are identified by their external IP address.

-An example of a command that will add a new connection to the Redis server.
+The following command will add a new connection to the Redis server:

 Redis server:
 - Host: 195.34.23.5